mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 X-BOAT TENDER **CLASS:XT**

 Express boat tenders are encountered anywhere that x-boats are expected.
-High-population, high- technology systems probably have several tenders operating in order to handle the flow of information.
+High-population, high-technology systems probably have several tenders operating in order to handle the flow of information.
 Express boat tenders are jump-capable and each may carry up to four x-boats in their cavernous